 - 1. This document has been prepared by the Secretariat on the basis of the Guide for participants produced for previous meetings of the Conference of the Parties (CoP) to CITES.
-It is based on the Rules of Procedure of the Conference of the Parties as amended by the Parties at the 16th meeting of the CoP (CoP16, Bangkok, 2013).
-The present document is not intended as an official interpretation of them, and for reasons of simplicity, the document will not address or take into account any propsed amendments to the Rules that have been put forward for consideration and possible adoption by the CoP at the present meeting. - The aim of this Guide for participants is to give participants a clearer idea of how a meeting of the Conference of the Parties is expected to proceed.
+It is based on the Rules of Procedure of the Conference of the Parties as amended by the Parties at the 17th meeting of the CoP (CoP17, Johannesburg, 2016) as well as some principles of good conduct, including the Code of Conduct to prevent harassment, including sexual harassment for UN system events.
+The present document is not intended as an official interpretation of the Rules of Procedure, and for reasons of simplicity, the document will not address or take into account any proposed amendments to the Rules that have been put forward for consideration and possible adoption by the CoP at the present meeting. - 2.
+The aim of this Guide to the CoP Decision-Making Process is to give participants a clearer idea of how a meeting of the Conference of the Parties is expected to proceed.
 It is also meant to inform participants who are not familiar with CITES meetings of what might be expected of them.